lgsvl/simulator/Docker/README.md

 * `SIMULATOR_ENVIRONMENTS` - comma separated list of environment bundles to build, ex: `CubeTown,SanFrancisco`
 * `SIMULATOR_VEHICLES` - comma separated list of vehicle bundles to build, ex: `Car1,Car2`

+Following credentials must be set up in Jenkins:

+* `auto-gitlab` - ssh key for cloning git repositories, this key must have access to HDRP repositories
+* `Jenkins-Gitlab` - username/password combo for Docker registry on GitLab where to push Simulator docker image

 Pipeline requires following parameters available:

 * `BUILD_WINDOWS` - boolean param, with value "true" if Windows binary needs to be built
 * `BUILD_LINUX` - boolean param, with value "true" if Linux binary needs to be built
 * `BUILD_MACOS` - boolean param, with value "true" if macOS binary needs to be built
 * `GIT_BRANCH` - branch name (in `origins/master` format) for which Simulator branch to build

+Job will use following extra environment variables to embed build info into binary:

+* `GIT_COMMIT`
+* `GIT_BRANCH_NAME`

 Job will produce following artifacts: